SuperOfficeDocs/superoffice-docs/docs/service/install/manual-steps.md

 ![x][img3]

 Either set up a new application under `socrm.myorganization.com` for Service or edit the one you created earlier.
-Point the physical path to the *Customer service\\www\\doc* folder, in this example it would be *c:\\SuperOffice\\Customer Service\\www\\doc* folder
+Point the physical path to the *Customer service\www\doc* folder, in this example, it would be *c:\SuperOffice\Customer Service\www\doc* folder

 ![x][img4]

-Below service, you also need to add 2 applications, one for scripts, which points to the *Customer Service\\www\\scripts* folder.
+Below service, you also need to add 2 applications, one for scripts, which points to the *Customer Service\www\scripts* folder.
 Make sure it uses the same application pool as the Service application.

 ![x][img5]

-And one application for csplugins pointing to *\\customer service\\www\\csplugins*
+And one application for csplugins pointing to *\customer service\www\csplugins*

 ![x][img6]